ktauchathuranga/privilegeos/README.md

 By using this software, you acknowledge that:

-1. **Authorization Required**: You will only use this tool on systems you own or have explicit written permission to test
+1. **Authorization Required**: You will only use this tool on systems you own or have explicit written permission to test.
-2. **Legal Compliance**: You will comply with all applicable local, state, and federal laws
+2. **Legal Compliance**: You will comply with all applicable local, state, and federal laws.
-3. **No Malicious Use**: You will not use this tool for unauthorized access, data theft, or malicious purposes
+3. **No Malicious Use**: You will not use this tool for unauthorized access, data theft, or malicious purposes.
-4. **Educational Purpose**: This tool is intended for learning about security vulnerabilities and defensive measures
+4. **Educational Purpose**: This tool is intended for learning about security vulnerabilities and defensive measures.

-### Ethical Guidelines

-#### Responsible Disclosure
-If you discover vulnerabilities using PrivilegeOS:
-1. Report to the affected vendor first
-2. Allow reasonable time for patching
-3. Follow coordinated disclosure practices
-4. Do not exploit for personal gain

-#### Professional Use
-For security professionals:
-1. Obtain proper authorization before testing
-2. Document all activities for client records
-3. Follow industry best practices
-4. Provide constructive remediation advice

 ### Technical Security